sparanoid/sparanoid-stacey/README.md

 More Setup / Tweaking / Things You Should Know
 ----------------------------------------------

-1. For basic installation of Stacey, go here[st].
+1. For basic installation of Stacey, go [here][st].
-2. First, a list of files you can modify:
+2. A list of files you can modify:
     1. [`_shared.txt`][f13] - Change default settings to yours.
     2. [`latest.html`][f14] - Choose which post to display on index in this file.
     3. [`footer.html`][f11] - you can delete this if you don't know who is lindsay wu.